Wednesday, April 24, 2019

 Maryam had witnessed the miserable fate of her grandmother and three aunts, and wished that she had been born a boy.
 As a feisty teenager in Kabul, she was outraged when the Russians invaded her country.
 After she made a public show of defiance, she had to flee the country for her life.

-Set against a landscape littered with tragic tales of horrific suffering, Jean Sasson, author of PRINCESS, chronicles the story of one resolute but tormented woman Maryam Khail totakhail's determined to achieve freedom and equality with men.
+Set against a landscape littered with tragic tales of horrific suffering, Jean Sasson, chronicles the story of one resolute but tormented woman Maryam Khail's who is determined to achieve freedom and equality with men.
+She takes us through her journey in Afghanistan, US and Saudi Arabia and how the life is different yet the same to some of them.

 Tuesday, April 09, 2019